yrsegal/PSIonic-Upgrades/README.md

     A caster that has one spell slot and one empty slot.
 It uses your main CAD stats.
 - Spell Magazine
     Spell storage based on the socket used to craft it.
+- CAD Cases
+    A portable storage that can store one CAD and one other spell holder.
+They can be placed on the ground or used in-hand.
+    On the ground, they can be opened and closed with a shift-click, and can be interacted with while open.
+- Flowsuits
+    Aesthetically upgraded versions of the Exosuit that is plated with Ebony or Ivory.
 - Blaster CAD Assembly *Botania integration*
     A CAD assembly with the stats of Psimetal.
 A CAD made with it can take Lenses and cast Mana Tricks at the base level.
 It can take a Lens Clip, and with it can cast Mana Tricks at the Alfheim level.